open-telemetry/opentelemetry-collector-contrib/receiver/windowsperfcountersreceiver/README.md

 - `Memory\Committed Bytes`
 - `Processor\% Processor Time`, with a datapoint for each `Instance` label = (`_Total`, `1`, `2`, `3`, ... )

+If one of the specified performance counters cannot be loaded on startup, a warning will be printed, but the application will not fail fast.
+It is expected that some performance counters may not exist on some systems due to different OS configuration.

 ## Configuration

 The collection interval and the list of performance counters to be scraped can